pikvm/pikvm/docs/auth.md

 # Authentication

-PiKVM OS is based on a regular Linux system, so everything about authorization in this OS is also true for PiKVM.

 !!! warning "PiKVM comes with the following default passwords"

     * **Linux admin** (SSH, console, etc.): user `root`, password `root`.